Aichi E13A: Surviving aircraft

 The wrecks of a number of sunken aircraft are recorded.
 The wreckage of one aircraft is located on-land at an abandoned seaplane base at Lenger Island, off Pohnpei in the Federated States of Micronesia.

-One E13A was raised from where it sank and is displayed at the Kakamigahara Aerospace Museum, Kakamigahara, Gifu, Japan.
+One E13A was raised from where it sank and is displayed at Gifu Air Field, Kakamigahara, Gifu, Japan.
 However, it is reportedly in poor condition, lacking its engine, tail, floats and one wing.

 Another Aichi, a model E13A1 (MSN 4116) was raised from the sea in 1992, close to Minamisatsuma (called Kaseda at the time), and is now on display at the Bansei Tokkō Peace Museum.